 I’m pretty sure I’ve found a way to bring plants (mostly faux because I’m a total black thumb) into just about every room that we’ve touched in this house.
 If you’re looking for more ways to decorate with greenery, I think you’ll love these creative ideas!

-In today’s post I’m teaming up with some of favorite blogging friends for a little thrift shop challenge!
+In today’s post, I’m teaming up with some of my favorite blogging friends for a little thrift shop challenge!
 We are all transforming items from thrift stores, so be sure to jump around and check out everyone’s projects (linked at the bottom of this post).